ministryofjustice/dps-monitor/README.md

 These can be raised for issues relating to the packages that are installed at the time the image is built.
 A docker image rebuild will usually sort these out as it pulls in the latest packages available at the time, including any fixes.
+You can either:
-Build the image locally (instructions above) to see which versions of packages are used.
+ - Build the image locally (instructions above) to see which versions of packages are used.
+ - Navigate to CircleCI and rebuild the latest `build-test-and-deploy` commit on `main`.
+This will deploy a new version and should hopefully fix the Trivy issue.